-: The Medicare Part D late enrollment premium penalty (LEP) is a financial penalty levied on Medicare beneficiaries if they did not enroll into a Medicare Part D prescription drug plan during their initial enrollment period (IEP)
+The Medicare Part D late enrollment premium penalty (LEP) is an additional cost you will pay every month because you did not enroll into a Medicare Part D prescription drug plan when you were initially eligible

-or were without Part D coverage for more than 63 days - and they did not have any other creditable prescription coverage (drug coverage that was at least as comprehensive as Medicare Part D coverage, such as VA coverage or
+for Medicare coverage or you were without Medicare drug coverage for a period of more than 63 days - and you did not have any other creditable prescription coverage (drug coverage that was at least as comprehensive as Medicare Part D drug coverage, such as VA drug coverage, TRICARE, or

-additional 1% of the average annual base Medicare Part D premium for every month that
+additional 1% of the average annual base Medicare Part D premium (for example, $33.19 in 2019) for every month that

 calculate your Part D Late Enrollment Penalty by totaling the number of

 months you have been without "creditable" prescription drug coverage and

 multiplying the total months by 1% of the national base average

 Medicare Part D premium (this changes each year).

 For example, if you were without drug coverage for 10 months, in 2019 you would pay 10 months * 1% * $33.19 = around $3.30 per month that is paid in addition to your Medicare Part D premium.

 The good news is that you do not need to calculate your Your Medicare Part D late enrollment premium penalty each year.
 Your penalty is calculated by the Centers for Medicare and Medicaid